 The narrative is quite simple.
 The dastardly CIA engineered a coup against the democratic Salvador Allende (who was a Marxist but in a cool, that-hot-English-professor-you-once-had-with-the-cool-tweed-jacket kind of way) ushering in the dark age of Pinochet (it doesn’t help that Pinochet looked and dressed exactly like a Bond villain).

 The premises are even simpler.
 Democracy is good.
 Foreign intelligence involvement is bad (because, “democracy”).
 If the CIA did it, it’s immediately morally suspect.
 Violence is bad and thus Pinochet was mean.

 Problem?
 Each of them are either patently false or backward.
 In short, Allende’s regime was hardly “democratic.”
-He was opposed by the other democratic elements of the Chilean government.
-A foreign intelligence agency was involved but, plot twist, not the one you’re thinking of.
+He was opposed by every other democratic element of the Chilean government.
+A foreign intelligence agency was involved but, plot twist, not just the one you’re thinking of.
 Violence is bad and that’s probably one in the win column for the junta, not Allende.